Taxes

 Charitable Deduction Verification

 Once you have determined which charity to give to, there are requirements to substantiate the actual charitable donation you make.
 This written acknowledgment must be received before you file your tax return to claim the charitable deduction.
-Per the Internal Revenue Service, “the written acknowledgment required to substantiate a charitable contribution of $250 or more must contain the following information:
+Per the IRS, “the written acknowledgment required to substantiate a charitable contribution of $250 or more must contain the following information:4

 • A reasonably detailed description (but not an estimate of value) of any property contributed

-• Whether the charity provided the donor any goods or services in exchange for the contribution
+• Verification that no goods or services were provided by the charity in exchange for the contribution

-If you make non-cash contributions of more than $500 but not more than $5,000, you must obtain a written acknowledgment.
-You must also file a completed Form 8283, Non-cash Charitable Contributions, with the return on which the deduction is claimed.
-If these contributions exceed $5,000, you must also obtain a qualified appraisal for the donations before filing the return on which the deduction is first claimed.
+If you make non-cash contributions of more than $500 but not more than $5,000, you must obtain a written acknowledgment.5 You must also file a completed Form 8283, Non-cash Charitable Contributions, with the return on which the deduction is claimed.6 If these contributions exceed $5,000, you must also obtain a qualified appraisal for the donations before filing the return on which the deduction is first claimed.

 What Assets to Use for Charitable Donations